Ambient music: Ambient house

-Ambient industrial

-Ambient industrial is a hybrid genre of industrial and ambient music.
-A "typical" ambient industrial work (if there is such a thing) might consist of evolving dissonant harmonies of metallic drones and resonances, extreme low frequency rumbles and machine noises, perhaps supplemented by gongs, percussive rhythms, bullroarers, distorted voices or anything else the artist might care to sample (often processed to the point where the original sample is no longer recognizable).

-Entire works may be based on radio telescope recordings, the babbling of newborn babies, or sounds recorded through contact microphones on telegraph wires.

 Ambient pop

-Ambient pop is a leftfield indie style that developed in the 1980s and 1990s contemporaneously with post-rock in the first wave, deriving from indie pop.
-It incorporates structures that are common to indie music, but extensively explores "electronic textures and atmospheres that mirror the hypnotic, meditative qualities of ambient music", which is also central to indie electronic music.
+Ambient pop is a style of indie music that developed in the 1990s contemporaneously with post-rock in the first wave, deriving from indie pop.
+It incorporates structures that are common to indie rock, but can feature "electronic textures and atmospheres that mirror the hypnotic, meditative qualities of ambient music".
 Ambient pop utilizes the musical experimentation of psychedelia and the repetitive traits of minimalism, krautrock and techno as prevalent influences.
-It is distinguished by its adoption of "contemporary electronic idioms, including sampling, although for the most part live instruments continue to define the sound"; examples of bands in the style include Stereolab, Laika and Broadcast.
+It is distinguished by its adoption of "contemporary electronic idioms, including sampling, although for the most part live instruments continue to define the sound".
+The term was initially used in independent music journalism to refer to the style of the output of Darla Records' Bliss Out series and one of its contributing bands, the American Analog Set; other categorized examples of bands in the style are Stereolab, Laika and Broadcast.

 Dream pop band Slowdive's 1995 album Pygmalion was a major departure from the band's usual sound, heavily incorporating elements of ambient electronica and psychedelia with hypnotic, repetitive rhythms, influencing many ambient pop bands and subsequently being regarded as a landmark album in the genre; Pitchfork critic Nitsuh Abebe described the album's songs as "ambient pop dreams that have more in common with [first wave] post-rock [bands] like Disco Inferno than shoegazers like Ride".
-The genre continued to stylistically progress in the 2000s, often in conjunction with indietronica.

 Ambient techno

-Ambient techno is a music category emerging in the late 1980s that is used to describe ambient music atmospheres with the rhythmic and melodic elements of techno.
-Notable artists include Aphex Twin, B12, Autechre, and the Black Dog.
+Ambient techno is a style that emerged in the 1990s.
+The term is used to describe the use of ambient atmospheres with the rhythmic and melodic elements of techno.
+Notable artists include Aphex Twin, Carl Craig, The Orb, The Future Sound of London, the Black Dog, Pete Namlook and Biosphere.

 Dark ambient

-Brian Eno's original vision of ambient music as unobtrusive musical wallpaper, later fused with warm house rhythms and given playful qualities by the Orb in the 1990s, found its opposite in the style known as dark ambient.
-Populated by a wide assortment of personalities—ranging from older industrial and metal experimentalists (Scorn's Mick Harris, Current 93's David Tibet, Nurse with Wound's Steven Stapleton) to electronic boffins (Kim Cascone/PGR, Psychick Warriors Ov Gaia), Japanese noise artists (K.K.
-Null, Merzbow), and latter-day indie rockers (Main, Bark Psychosis).

-Dark ambient features toned-down or entirely missing beats with unsettling passages of keyboards, eerie samples, and treated guitar effects.
-Like most styles related in some way to electronic/dance music of the '90s, it's a very nebulous term; many artists enter or leave the style with each successive release.
-Related styles include ambient industrial (see below) and isolationist ambient.
+Dark ambient is a style that originally emerged in the mid-1980s and continued throughout the 1990s and 2000s.
+It draws primary influence from both industrial and ambient music, and is characterized by ominous, dark drones, discordant overtones and a gloomy, monumental or catacomb-inspired atmosphere.
+Although mostly an electronic genre, artists frequently perform on or sample traditional instruments and make use of semi-acoustic recording procedures.

+The term was coined in the early 1990s by Roger Karmanik of Brighter Death Now to describe the music of Raison d'être and related artists that were associated with the Cold Meat Industry record label.
+Projects like Lustmord, Nocturnal Emissions, Lab Report, and Zoviet France were some of the earliest artists to create consistently dark ambient music.
+These artists make use of industrial principles such as noise and shock tactics, but wield these elements with more subtlety.
+Additionally, it often has strong occultist tendencies with a particular leaning toward magick as expounded by Aleister Crowley, and chaos magic, often giving the music a ritualistic flavor.